-- Equity in real property when a family member's main occupation is real estate.
-This real estate is considered a business asset, and income related to this asset will be calculated as described in section 6 I.F. - Interests in Indian Trust lands [24 CFR 5.603(b)] - Real property and capital assets that are part of an active business or farming operation.
+- Equity accounts in HUD homeownership programs [24 CFR5.603(b)] - The value of a home currently being purchased with assistance under the HCV program Homeownership Option for the first 10 years after the purchase date of the home [24 CFR 5.603(b), Notice PIH 2012-3] - Equity in owner-occupied cooperatives and manufactured homes in which the family lives [HCV GB, p.
+5-25] - Equity in real property when a family member's main occupation is real estate [HCV GB, p.
+5-25].
+This real estate is considered a business asset, and income related to this asset will be calculated as described in section 6-I.F.

+- Interests in Indian Trust lands [24 CFR 5.603(b)] - Real property and capital assets that are part of an active business or farming operation [HCV GB, p.
+5-25]

-COC must also deduct from the equity the reasonable costs for converting the asset to cash.
-Using the formula for calculating equity specified above, the net cash value of real property is the market value of the loan (mortgage) minus the expenses to convert to cash.
-[Notice PIH 2012-3].
+The PHA must also deduct from the equity the reasonable costs for converting the asset to cash.
+Using the formula for calculating equity specified above, the net cash value of real property is the market value minus the balance of the loan (mortgage) minus the expenses to convert to cash [Notice PIH 2012-3].

-For the purposes of calculating expenses to convert to cash for real property, COC will use ten percent of the market value of the home.
+For the purposes of calculating expenses to convert to cash for real property, the PHACOC will use ten percent of the market value of the home.